-The Corporation also has a \$70.0 million subordinated credit facility for its operations.
-The agreement expires on April 29, 2024 and becomes immediately due and payable in the event of a change in control.
+On April 28, 2023, the Corporation renegotiated its \$70.0 million subordinated credit facility operating purposes, mainly to extend the maturity date to April 29, 2025 (previously April 29, 2024).
+The facility becomes immediately due and payable in the event of a change in control.
 The agreement is secured by a second ranking movable hypothec on the universality of assets, present and future, of the Corporation's Canadian, Mexican, Caribbean and European subsidiaries, subject to certain exceptions.
 The credit facility bears interest at the bankers' acceptance rate, plus a 6.0% premium, or at the financial institution's prime rate, plus a 5.0% premium.
 Until October 29, 2023, an additional capitalizable premium of 3.75% will be added to the interest.
 Under the terms of the agreement, the Corporation is required to comply with certain financial ratios and covenants.
 The Corporation benefits from a waiver of certain financial ratios and covenants from its lenders until October 29, 2023.
-As at January 31, 2023 and October 31, 2022, the credit facility was fully drawn.
+As at April 30, 2023 and October 31, 2022, the credit facility was fully drawn.